TheCoderCat418/MagicBattleGame/src/main/resources/com/thecodercat418/MBG/baseCharacter.md

 ## Damage Placement

 Some spells have damage that deals over time.
 That's when SpellEffect becomes very handy.
 We can use SpellEffect to have the BaseCharacter remember that it has damage to process every turn.
-It also allows for SpellEffect to play at diffrent times than jsut standard.
+It also allows for SpellEffect to play at diffrent times than just standard.